TheArturthur/CoppermindScraper/Cosmere/Polestone.md

 ## Roshar Economy
 For more information, see [[Spheres\|Spheres]].
 Gemstones form the basis for the Roshar economy.
 Gemstone weight is measured in kivs.
 When used as currency, the gems are encased in glass [[Spheres\|spheres]].
 Although the spheres are of uniform size, the gemstones inside are of three sizes.
 In descending order of size (and value), these gem sizes are broam, mark, and chip.
 In addition, the value of the “sphere” is determined by the type of gemstone, which have different values as determined by their utility rather than their rarity..
-Their relative value in descending order is as follows: emerald, sapphire, ruby, diamond, and garnet.
-In addition, amethyst is one of the more valuable gemstones; topaz and zircon are amongst the least valuable.
+Their relative value in descending order is as follows: emerald; amethyst and sapphire; ruby, smokestone, and zircon; garnet, heliodor, and topaz; and diamond.